CodingFactory-Repos/Medical-AI/README.md

 # Medical-AI

- School-project about Artificial Intelligence and Deep-Learning process.
+🔬 - School-project about Artificial Intelligence and Deep-Learning process.

-## Where are the most important files located?

 ## Explainations